dishaanil/fine-print/README.md

 # 🔍 Fine Print

+Have you ever blindly clicked "I Agree" — only to face consequences you never saw coming?
+A hidden auto-renewal charge, your content handed over, your right to sue quietly waived.
+It's rare that something goes wrong, but when it does, you wish you'd known.

 **Fine Print** reads the Terms & Conditions so you don't have to.

-Paste a T&C URL or raw text and instantly get a plain-English breakdown of what you're actually agreeing to — with red flags highlighted.
+Paste a URL or raw text and instantly get a plain-English breakdown of what you're actually agreeing to — with red flags called out clearly.

+> **The roadmap:** Fine Print is currently a web app, but the plan is to turn it into a browser extension that automatically detects Terms & Conditions pages and raises a warning before you agree to anything sketchy.

 ## What it does